Strategies for Industry Research

 - Search Nexis Uni 'Company Dossier' for known companies and see the "Key Competitors" section of the company's "snapshot".

 5. Industry, Trade, and Association Websites

-- Search Business Source Premier and Nexis Uni periodical sources for mention of trade organizations and associations.
+- Search Business Source Elite and Nexis Uni periodical sources for mention of trade organizations and associations.

 - Search Google for organizational websites which can provide statistics, current trends and news.